benchristel/programming-without-mystery/0100-intro.md

 - Two **case studies** showing how I've applied TDD to my own open-source projects.
 These go into detail with code examples and explanations of the techniques I applied.
-- A **reference section** that collects techniques from the case studies.
+- A **reference section** that collects ideas and techniques from the earlier chapters.
+Essentially, this is a recapitulation of the main points of the book, optimized for easy access.
 - A list of **further resources**: the books, papers, and videos that have helped and inspired me.